 Wi-Fi-enabled thermostat for remote system controls, monitoring, and alerts.

-If you have access to an internet connection, you can access the system controls, which provides unlimited connectivity when clients need it.
+If you have access to an internet connection, you can access the system controls.
+This provides unlimited connectivity when clients need it.
 Using the Honeywell Total Connect Comfort web or mobile app, any system owner can securely and quickly access the controls from anywhere in the world.
-Even more convenient, users can set alerts in the app to receive notifications if the heater increases beyond pre-set temperature thresholds or the heater loses power.
-The need for additional batteries has been eliminated thanks to a 24V AC-DC transformer which is linked to the heater’s existing connection and provides reliable power to the thermostat.
+Even more convenient, users can set alerts in the app.
+You can choose to receive notifications if the heater increases beyond pre-set temperature thresholds or the heater loses power.
+The need for additional batteries also has been eliminated.
+A 24V AC-DC transformer is linked to the heater’s existing connection and provides reliable power to the thermostat.

 Creating the Wi-Fi thermostat has been a great advancement for many customers.
 With the remote control, you get: